The Zen Guide to Small Business Accounting & Bookkeeping

-Accounting software is essential if you want to balance your own books.
-For modern businesses, manual data entry is both risky and unnecessary.
-Although your Excel spreadsheet skills may be admirable, you can save more time by automating your accounting.
-Even startups that outsource accounting may still use software for light bookkeeping.
+Accounting software is fairly essential if you want to balance your own books.
+For modern businesses, manual data entry is unnecessary and can also be a bit risky because it's easier to make errors.
+And even if you have great Excel spreadsheet skills, you can still save more time by automating your accounting.
+Many mid-sized companies that outsource accounting still use software for light bookkeeping.

-Popular software like QuickBooks Online, Xero, and FreshBooks let you take care of the accounting basics we’ve mentioned or manage your finances end to end.
-These services can be used “out of the box” and are intuitive enough to use on your own.
+Popular software like QuickBooks Online, Xero, and Freshbooks lets you take care of accounting basics or manage your finances end to end, whichever you prefer.
+It's also intuitive enough to use on your own.

 To get the most out of accounting software, integrate as many of your other financial tools as possible.
 This includes your banking services, credit cards, payroll software, time tracking apps, and receipt apps.

-You didn’t go into business to become an expert at adjusting journal entries.
-Hiring an accounting firm lets you focus on running your startup while a team of experts watches over your financials.
+Hiring an accountant lets you focus on running your business while a professional watches over your financials for you.

 Keeping your own books

-If you do choose to manage your startup’s bookkeeping yourself, it’s vital to stick to a schedule.
+If you do choose to manage your company’s bookkeeping yourself, it’s good to stick to a schedule.
 The standard is to reconcile your bank statements and internal records at least once a month.
-Below, we’ve provided an example task list to keep your books up to date.
+Below is an example task list to help keep your books up to date.

 Daily or weekly accounting tasks